Transformers for Modeling Physical Systems: Conclusion

 \subsubsection{Acknowledgments}

-The authors acknowledge computing resources provided by the AFOSR Office of Scientific Research through the DURIP program. and by the University of Notre Dame’s Center for Research Computing (CRC).
+The anonymous reviewers are thanked for their significant effort in improving and clarifying this manuscript.
+The work reported here was initiated from the Defense Advanced Research Projects Agency (DARPA) under the Physics of Artificial Intelligence (PAI) program (contract HR$00111890034$).
+The authors acknowledge computing resources provided by the AFOSR Office of Scientific Research through the DURIP program and by the University of Notre Dame’s Center for Research Computing (CRC).
 The work of NG was supported by the National Science Foundation (NSF) Graduate Research Fellowship Program grant No. DGE-1313583.